Aisha Khalid: Biography

-Khalid graduated from the National College of Arts, Lahore in 1993 and completed her post-graduate degree Fine Art degree from Rijksakademie, Amsterdam in 2003.
+Khalid graduated from the National College of Arts, Lahore in 1993 and completed her post-graduate degree in Fine Art from Rijksakademie, Amsterdam in 2003.
 Khalid was schooled in classical miniature painting and has become a leading figure in developing the contemporary miniature.

 She has described her two-year fellowship at the Rijksakademie as a real learning experience, due to the culture shocks she encountered.
 She has described how the reaction from audiences in Amsterdam to her miniatures differed compared to reactions in Pakistan: My miniatures were considered beautiful and exotic but beyond that the viewers could not read anything significant in them.
 They would ask me, is it about religion, ethnicity or typical oriental traditions?
 It was surprising to discover the difference in perception, in Pakistan my miniature was labeled as unconventional and modern while western audiences considered them archaic.As a result, her experience in Amsterdam led her to change her style and adopt more contemporary mediums to make her work more accessible to her hosts.